DalSoft/DalSoft.Hosting.BackgroundQueue/README.md

       });
 }
 ```
 > This setups DalSoft.Hosting.BackgroundQueue using .NET Core's DI container.
-If your using a different DI container you need to register BackgroundQueue and BackgroundQueueService as singletons.
+If you're using a different DI container, you need to register IBackgroundQueue and BackgroundQueueService as singletons.

 **maxConcurrentCount (optional)**
 maxConcurrentCount is the number of Tasks allowed to run in the background concurrently. maxConcurrentCount defaults to 1.